fhircast/sandbox.js/README.md

  ![Azure configuration](AzureConfiguration.png)

 ### Amazon
-In AWS, you can use the 'ElasticBeanStalk' deployment to create a WebApp.
+In AWS, you can use the 'Elastic Beanstalk' deployment to create a WebApp.
 Deployment is done by uploading a zip file of the source drirectory.

-Environment variables are set int the AWS console:
+Environment variables are set in the AWS console:
 ![amazon](amazon.png)

-## Mobile deployement (iOS, Android)
+## Mobile deployment (iOS, Android)
 Thanks to https://github.com/janeasystems/nodejs-mobile, running Node.js applications and therefore the FHIRcast sandbox is possible.
 ![iPhone](iPhone.png)
 The description from [Janea Systems](https://code.janeasystems.com/nodejs-mobile/getting-started-ios) has been used by a contributor to run the sandbox on iOS.